UNC-optics/CaPuLeT/README.md

 # An open-source system for pupillometric tracking in head-fixed mice

-Designed by members of the Rodriguez-Romaguera Lab at the University of North Carolina at Chapel Hill, this running wheel for head-fixed mice allows researchers to capture pupil dynamics, body kinematics, and locomotion aross time.
+Designed by members of the Rodriguez-Romaguera Lab at the University of North Carolina at Chapel Hill, this running wheel for head-fixed mice allows researchers to capture pupil dynamics and body kinematics.
 Our system relies on two sperate cameras, an infared camera placed at eye-level to capture pupil size and an aerial monochrome camera to record body kinematics.
-Additionally, we attached our wheel system to a mounted rotary encoder in order to measure the mouse's movement over the course of the experiment.
+Additionally, our system is capable of capturing  locomotion, or the mouse's movement across time, as our wheel system is attatched to a mounted rotary encoder.

 Arduino Mega 2560 microcontroller board